Parliamentary.ai

 Overview

 This bill introduces a General Anti-Tax Avoidance Principle (GAAP) to prevent individuals and companies from using financial arrangements primarily to avoid paying tax.
-The GAAP will allow HMRC to counteract tax advantages gained through avoidance schemes, ensuring fair tax contributions.
+The GAAP clarifies what constitutes tax avoidance and establishes a process for HMRC to counteract tax advantages gained through such arrangements.

 Description